cloudfox/sKugies/Templates/Update Publish Files.md

 const fileAndQuery = new Map([
   [
     "Recently Edited",
-    'TABLE WITHOUT ID file.link AS Note, dateformat(file.mtime, "ff") AS Modified FROM "General" OR "Tutorials" OR "Blog Posts" OR "Stuff" OR "Resources" OR "Projects" WHERE publish SORT file.mtime desc LIMIT 7 ',---
+    'TABLE WITHOUT ID file.link AS Note, dateformat(file.mtime, "DD") AS Modified FROM "General" OR "Tutorials" OR "Blog Posts" OR "Stuff" OR "Resources" WHERE publish SORT file.mtime desc LIMIT 7 ', ],
-publish: false
----

-  ],
   [
     "Recent New Files",
-    'TABLE WITHOUT ID file.link AS Note, dateformat(file.ctime, "DD") AS Added FROM "General" OR "Tutorials" OR "Blog Posts" OR "Stuff" OR "Resources" OR "Projects" WHERE publish SORT file.ctime desc LIMIT 7', ],
+    'TABLE WITHOUT ID file.link AS Note, dateformat(file.ctime, "DD") AS Added FROM "General" OR "Tutorials" OR "Blog Posts" OR "Stuff" OR "Resources" WHERE publish SORT file.ctime desc LIMIT 7', ],
 ]);

 await fileAndQuery.forEach(async (query, filename) => {